Legends of Bikini Bottom

 Legends of Bikini Bottom is an anthology series of six episodes in the American animated television series SpongeBob SquarePants, as part of its seventh season.
 As the name suggests, the episodes have plots involving things like monsters, magic, and mythical creatures.
 The episode called "Trenchbillies" first premiered on the online social networking service Facebook on January 27, 2011, before airing on Nickelodeon on January 29, 2011.
 The four others, titled "Sponge-Cano!", "The Main Drain", "The Monster Who Came to Bikini Bottom" and "Welcome to the Bikini Bottom Triangle" premiered on Nickelodeon as part of an hour-long special on January 28, 2011.
 The decision to air the series online was aimed at attracting "the young and the restless hooked to the internet and the social media."

 In addition to the regular series cast, Amy Sedaris, Ginnifer Goodwin and Kristen Wiig were guest stars.
 Tie-in promotions were made with Burger King, which released a toy line based on the series.
 Legends of Bikini Bottom became available on a DVD of the same name on November 16, 2010, alongside the episode called "The Curse of the Hex".
 The series received positive reviews from media critics upon release.
+On Paramount+, all six episodes are grouped together into a single episode.

 The concept of the episode "Sponge-Cano!" was recycled into a musical based on the series that premiered in 2017 to universal acclaim.